Who we are:

 The Avalon Theatre is the cornerstone of the Avalon Foundation and the community it serves.
 The 400 seat theatre is home to many community groups and presents regional and national performances throughout the year.
 The 1920’s art-deco style is eye catching and the acoustics are world class.

 The Avalon Young Audiences Program was established in 2010 to ensure that the students of Talbot County have the opportunity to build a lifelong relationship with the arts.
-Each year 2nd, 4th, 6th, 7th, & 8th grade students are bussed to the Avalon Theatre for a free show by performers who have been selected based on the current curriculum for that grade.
+Each year every 2nd - 8th grade student in Talbot County Public Schools is bussed to the Avalon Theatre for a free show by performers who have been selected based on the current curriculum for that grade.
 When possible the artists also do workshops in the classrooms to get the maximum cultural and educational enrichment for the students.
 This program is funded entirely by contributed income from community members and organizations.

 The Easton Farmer’s Market is located in a parking lot on N. Harrison Street near TalbotTown.
-It is open from mid-April through December on Saturday mornings from 8am- 1pm and on Wednesday afternoons from 4-7 during the summer months.
+It is open from mid-April through December on Saturday mornings from 8am- 1pm.
 All of the vendors provide locally grown, made, or sourced products and the goods for sale include a wide range of wholesome produce, plants, meats, seafood, cheese, coffee, breads and many handmade crafts.
 The market serves as an alternative to mass grown and produced products.
 It helps to ensure that small scale local farms remain sustainable and it provides a meeting place for all to engage with friends and strangers alike all in the beautiful and historic setting of downtown Easton.
 Live music by regional and national acts can be enjoyed from 10:30- 12:30 am and lends a festive quality to the open air market.

 Easton’s Carnival and 4th of July Celebration was created in 1991 by a group of community minded patriots who wanted a way for their families to celebrate Independence Day in Easton and honor service members of the first Gulf War.
 In 2003, the Avalon Foundation took over management of the event.
 Today the celebration offers a week long opportunity to enjoy the carnival and culminates on the 4th of July with with a community-wide celebration with food, fireworks and live music.
 Over 10,000 people attend.